Skip to content

 Another common source of errors is rate-limiting — this is used by many servers to prevent one unruly client consuming too many resources.
 The frequently asked questions page describes the rate limits for the NYT APIs:

 Yes, there are two rate limits per API: 4,000 requests per day and 10 requests per minute.
 You should sleep 6 seconds between calls to avoid hitting the per minute rate limit.
-If you need a higher rate limit, please contact us at .
+If you need a higher rate limit, please contact us at code@nytimes.com.

 req <- request("https://api.nytimes.com/svc/books/v3") |>